El Djem, Tunisia

 The magnificent amphiteatre is located in the central area of El Djem and is easy reachable both from the louage station and the railway station on the other side of the town.
 There is a good railway connection between Tunis, Sousse on the north or Sfax on the south, as well the road connection by the highway A1 Tunis-Sfax.

 This imposing structure has an outstanding acoustics.
 Since 1985 every summer here is held the international festival of symphonic music.
-From the beginning the festival has attracted many orchestras who come here to give performances.
 This summer there have performed the Symphonic Orchestra and Choir of Radio Ukraine and solists of the Ukraine National Opera, The Vienna Opera Ball Orchestra, solists such as Melinda Doolittle and others.
 Concerts are held under candlelight.

 7 / 7 TravBuddies found this review helpful/trustworthy